|Minimum GPA:||2||Language(s) of Instruction:||English|

 This short-term exchange course is offered through our exchange partner, the European Business School, and is taught at the main EBS campus in Oestrich-Winkel (Frankfurt), Germany.
 This three-tiered course includes classroom lectures & case study analysis, corporate visits and cultural activities.
 During the first part of the course students will focus on the economic & political environment of international business in Europe.
 A complementary introductory German language course is also offered during this time.
 The second part of the course focuses on the following topics: social, economic and political issues in European business, corporate governance and leadership in European businesses, new markets in Eastern Europe, leadership styles and human Resource Management in Europe, and challenges in the competitive European business market.

-Cultural visits include: A leisurely welcome cocktail to get to know other participants right at the beginning, sighseeing in different parts of Germany in connection with the company visits, a tour and wine-tasting seminar at a venerable old abbey, and a farewell BBQ on the last day of the program.
+Cultural visits include: A leisurely welcome cocktail to get to know other participants right at the beginning, sighseeing in different parts of Germany in connection with the company visits, a wine tasting at a local winery, a tour of a venerable old abbey and a farewell BBQ on the last day of the program.

 *Admission to this course is restricted to graduate students in the School of Business.

 This program has been approved to fulfill elective credit within the following MBA Concentration: Global Management.

 Sunday, February 14, 2016*

 *Students who submit their applications by February 14 will be eligible to receive a 100 euro discount on the EBS service fee.

 May 9 - 27, 2016